SergeiMinaev/websysmon-server/README.md

 $ . virtualenv_activate.sh
 $ pip install -r requirements.txt

+Telegram notifications
+$ cp example.telegram_conf.json telegram_conf.json
+Register new telegram bot via @BotFather if you don't have one.
+Edit telegram_conf.json and specify bot's name and token.
+Also specify contacts of users (username and telegram id) who will receive notifications.

 Get the system state and write it to the file:
 $ ./get_system_state.py
 This will creates state.json file.
 This file contains information about current system